griffo-io/tron.net/README.md

 [![N|Solid](https://avatars2.githubusercontent.com/u/39886363?s=200&v=4)](https://github.com/griffo-io/tron.net)

-Tron.Net is a port in .NET standard of the Tron protocol.
+Tron.Net is a port in .NET standard of the [Tron protocol](https://github.com/tronprotocol/)

+###### This library is still in experimental mode, use it with discretion, suggestions and PR are welcome.

 ## Downloads ##